Encryption

 {% hint style="info" %}

-`SeismicUnsignedProvider` cannot decrypt responses because it does not have an ephemeral keypair.
+`SeismicUnsignedProvider` cannot decrypt responses because it does not have a provider keypair.
 Use `SeismicSignedProvider` for any operation that requires reading encrypted responses.

 {% endhint %}